AraBlocks/ara-identity/README.md

 <a name="didNormalize"></a>
 ### `aid.did.normalize(identifier, method)`
-Recreate an DID URI from an identifier & method where `method` is the DID method
+Recreate a DID URI from an identifier & method where `method` is the DID method
 ```js
 const identifier = '8c1bfdd26dd7231a92f11ea29aea8ea32d2156cfb809943794896be643a467b2'
 const method = 'ara'